d3f4ultt/d3f4ult.tv/replit.md

 ## Purpose
 Create a live crypto market dashboard that can be used for streaming with multiple layout modes:
 - Full Dashboard: Complete 3-column view with prices, news, and tweets
-- Stream + Sidebar: Live Restream chat embed with data sidebar
+- Stream + Sidebar: Stream area with floating chat overlay (bottom-right) and data sidebar
 - Video Overlay: Minimal overlay for OBS with ticker and logo

 ## Current State